Guides

 Anti-Inflammatory

 Linalool, limonene, myrcene, and others are all thought to have anti-inflammatory properties.
 They may be able to help reduce the amount of signaling chemicals that your immune system cells produce.
-Reducing these signaling chemicals should in theory also reduce inflammation.
+Reducing these signaling chemicals should, in theory, also reduce inflammation.
 These terpenes may also be able to help treat various forms of acute inflammation.

 Antiviral